 - Gaskill BN, Prichett-Corning KR (2015).
 The effect of cage space on behaviour and reproduction in Crl:CD1(Icr) and C57BL/6NCrl laboratory mice.
 PLoS One 10: e0127875. doi: 10.1371/journal.pone.0127875

 - Gaskill BN et al. (2017).
 The effect of early life experience, environment, and genetic factors on spontaneous home-cage aggression-related wounding in male C57BL/6 mice.
 Lab Animal 46: 176-184. doi: 10.1038/laban.1225

 - Lockworth CR et al. (2015).
 Effect of enrichment devices on aggression in manipulated nude mice.
 Journal of the American Association for Laboratory Animal Science 54: 731-736.
 PMCID: PMC4671788

 The NC3Rs is grateful to the Mary Lyon Centre, Harwell Institute, the Laboratory Animal Science Unit, AstraZeneca, Alderley Park and the Sanger Institute for their contributions to the pilot phase of the study.

-1Home Office report - Annual Statistics of Scientific Procedures on Living Animals Great Britain 2016 (accessed 29 August 2017).
+1Home Office report - Annual Statistics of Scientific Procedures on Living Animals Great Britain 2017 (accessed 19 December 2018).